 Boric acid works in two ways.
 First, the particles stick to the roaches’ legs and body.
 Boric acid is slightly abrasive and will help dehydrate the roach.
 Despite being associated with filth, roaches do clean themselves.
 This is where the boric acid now stuck to the roach’s legs comes in: during cleaning, the roach will ingest the boric acid.
 The acid is highly toxic to the roach and destroys its digestion system.

 To properly use boric acid, you’ll want to sprinkle only a thin layer in any areas you suspect the roaches to be hiding.
 You can even mix the boric acid with a little sugar as bait.

-- Cost: You can purchase a 16 oz bottle of boric acid for $6.99 on Amazon, which should be more than enough to kill the roaches in your car.
+- Cost: You can purchase a 16 oz bottle of boric acid for about $12 on Amazon, which should be more than enough to kill the roaches in your car.

 - Pros: Boric acid is relatively safe for people and pets.
 You only need a small amount for it to be effective.
 Boric acid works quickly; after contact with the boric acid, a roach will die within 72 hours, and nymphs and juveniles usually die within 24 – 48 hours.
 Boric acid remains potent as long as it stays dry.
 Roaches can’t become resistant and will continue unknowingly walking over boric acid as long as it’s present in the area they inhabit.

 - Cons: Although it is generally safe, boric acid can be harmful if you’re exposed to high amounts.
 Boric acid can irritate skin.
 If ingested, it can cause nausea, vomiting, stomach aches, and diarrhea.
 Inhaling boric acid can cause coughing, sore throat, shortness of breath, and nosebleeds.
 If you come into contact with boric acid in the form of borax, it can be highly corrosive to skin and eyes.
 The National Pesticide Information Center has more information about how to safely use boric acid.